 When your homeschooled child is behind

 One of the hardest things for homeschooling parents to do is break away from the public school mindset.
-It’s exceptionally difficult to detach ourselves from the concept that all children should learn the same thing at the same time.
-It’s unnatural to expect all children to learn to read at the same time, yet that’s what schools have to do because they’re responsible for teaching hundreds of first graders to read in 180 days.
+It’s exceptionally difficult to detach ourselves from the concept that all children should learn the same thing at the same time, it’s the only system most of us know.
+We know that it’s unnatural to expect all children to learn to read at the same time yet that’s what schools have to do because they’re responsible for teaching hundreds of first graders to read in 180 days.
 You don’t have that responsibility.